ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-01-response.md

 d) constructs non-grammatical sentences

+On the performance: MaxMatch looks to be slow (*O(len(sentence) + sum(len(entry) for entry in vocabulary))*) on the worst case, but it's hard to construct such case and to meet such example in the natural language text.

 ---
 ## 2. Write a perl/sed substitution with regular expressions that adds whitespace for segmentation around "/" in "either/or" expressions but not around fractions "1/2":